Millennium Bridge, Manchester

 Manchester in one day

-Exploring all of Manchester in just one day may seem a daunting task but, rest assured, it can be done.
-While you cannot see everything there is to see in the one day, if you follow our top recommendations for a day out in Manchester, you’ll have the best chance of making the most of this northern powerhouse.
+Exploring all of Manchester in just one day may seem a tad daunting, but rest assured, it can be done.
+While you can't see everything, following our top recommendations will give you the best chance to experience the highlights of this northern powerhouse.

 Visit the Imperial War Museum